UniUSNet: A Promptable Framework for Universal Ultrasound Disease Prediction and Tissue Segmentation: Methodology

 \section{Methodology}

-The overall architecture of \modelname~is shown in Fig.~\ref{fig:framework}.
-We propose a general model that uses prompts to perform multiple tasks including segmentation and classification on ultrasound images simultaneously.
-Our model is based on an encoder-decoder structure.
-The encoder is responsible for extracting discriminating features, and different decoders are responsible for different tasks which are augmented by prompt.
-Four kinds of prompt (as shown in the Fig.~\ref{fig:framework}), which respectively prompt the nature, position, task and type of the ultrasound image, will be added to each transformer layer by means of prompt projection embedding to enhance the versatility and performance of the network.
+The architecture of \modelname~(Fig.~\ref{fig:framework}) is a general encoder-decoder model that uses prompts to simultaneously handle multiple ultrasound tasks like segmentation and classification.
+The encoder extracts features, while task-specific decoders are enhanced by four types of prompts—nature, position, task, and type—added to each transformer layer via prompt projection embedding, boosting the model's versatility and performance.